RBVI/chimerax-recipes/lightsheet/lightsheet.md

 <a href="lightsheet.png"><img src="lightsheet.png" width="600"></a>

-There are additional options to all 3 commands to set dimensions, colors, and positions that you can see in the Python code.
+There are additional options to these commands to set axis thickness, colors (name or red,green,blue,opacity), and timestamp position that you can see in the Python code.
+Here are examples of these options.

+      outline #1 edgeRadius .5
+      coverslip #1 color lightblue
+      coverslip #1 color 90,90,90,30
+      timestamp xpos .5 ypos .9 color yellow

 Here is the Python code [lightsheet.py](lightsheet.py)

 <pre>